jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

 For full size image see [LINK](/topo_drawings/low-latency-alternate-path.png)

 1. Link "G" needs to have the latency in your topology updated.
 We will use the Python script located in */lab_5/python/set_latency_ipv6.py* to change the link latency in the lab and then update the ArangoDb topology database with the new value.
-Set latency has two cli requirements -l (link letter) [A,B,C,D,E,F,G,H,I] and -ms (milliseconds latency) xxx values.
+Set latency has two cli requirements *-l (link letter) [A,B,C,D,E,F,G,H,I]* and *-ms (milliseconds latency) xxx* values.

     On **XRD VM** run the command
     ```
-    cd /home/cisco/SRv6_dCloud_Lab/lab_6/python
+    cd /home/cisco/SRv6_dCloud_Lab/lab_5/python
     python3 set_latency_ipv6.py -l G -ms 100
     ```